flugg/laravel-responder/README.md

 ```

 ***
-If you're using the trait option, you can also disable all the default conversions by removing the call to `convertLaravelException` in the `render` method.
+If you're using the trait option, you can disable all the default conversions by removing the call to `convertDefaultException` in the `render` method.
 ***

 #### Convert Custom Exceptions